NiborGnu/dungeon-text-game/README.md

   6. Play one more time and try to enter different choices to have a different outcome.
   7. As soon as you are sick and tired of the game, choose "Quit" and **send** the link to this program to your friends!

-  Link to the game: *https://dungeon-text-game-8f6df9144d01.herokuapp.com/*
+  Link to the game: *https://dungeon-text-game-8f6df9144d01.herokuapp.com/*#UPDATE LINK!

 ---
 ## User Stories